VZJ Author Instructions

-Contributions to VZJ may be reviews and analyses, original research papers, technical notes, comments or letters to the editor, book reviews, and priority communications.
+Contributions to VZJ may be reviews, updates, original research papers, technical notes, comments or letters to the editor, book reviews, and priority communications.

 Technical notes are scientifically sound, stand-alone articles that tend to focus on new experimental (laboratory or field), analytical, or modeling methods, and they tend to be shorter in length (~4-6 published pages).
 Technical notes are handled identically to other full research articles, they follow the same peer review process, and they are cited the same.